Carpet Python Scientific Classification

-These four types of carpet pythons belong to the Boidae family.
+These four types of carpet pythons belong to the Pythonidae family.
 Identification of each of these snakes is easier if you focus on their scale colors.
 Another key to proper identification is location.
 Carpet pythons live in different areas of Australia and Papua New Guinea.

 • Jungle carpet python (Morelia spilota cheynei)-This carpet python is likely the most recognizable due to its black bands of scales atop a bright yellow background.
 It grows to be about eight feet and lives in a rainforest habitat in the northeastern part of Queensland.